eclipse-tractusx/tractus-x-release/README.md

 Example:
 As of 1.11.2022 the following Kubernetes Versions are supported:

-- 1.23
+- 1.25
 - 1.24
-- 1.25
+- 1.23

 Recommended Kubernetes version in this case is 1.24.

 ## Process

 The release process describes manual and automated steps, that are performed to create a release.
-A release consists of at least one artifact, that can be used to deploy your application, or to be used as a dependency by other projects.
+A release consists of at least one artifact, that can be used to deploy a Tractus-X application, or to be used as a dependency by other projects.

 ### Product release process